zusam/zusam/README.md

 Zusam

-Zusam is intended to work on a archlinux system along with mongodb, nginx, ruby and nodejs.
+Zusam is intended to work on a archlinux system along with mongodb, nginx, ruby, nodejs, php7.
 You can use the server-install repo to create a clean environnement for Zusam.

 requirements :